Howard Riddle: Career

 2008–11 - Chairman, Legal Committee, Council of District Judges (Magistrates' Courts);

 2012–17 - Member, Editorial Board: Blackstone's Criminal Practice;

 2012–17 - Member, Editorial Board: Criminal Law Review, now Honorary Member.

 Judicial career

 Riddle was appointed a Metropolitan Stipendiary Magistrate in 1995, automatically becoming a District Judge (Magistrates' Courts) upon the renaming of that role.
 He was appointed Senior District Judge for England and Wales (Chief Magistrate) in 2010.

 He was a contributing editor to Wilkinson's Road Traffic Offences between 2008–12 and contributed to Blackstone's Criminal Practice between 2011-12.

 High profile cases

-District Judge Riddle (as he then was) presided over a number of high-profile extradition cases, including:
+District Judge Riddle (as he then was) presided over a high-profile extradition cases, including: